sp-droid/showtime/content/blog/webgpu.md

 # The standard

-WebGPU is a graphics API standard being developed over the last few years, built as a performant method to bridge graphics programming between different platforms:
+WebGPU is a modern graphics and compute API standard developed over the last few years, built as a performant method to bridge graphics programming between different platforms:

 - **Metal**, an API for Apple products.
 I'm mentioning it first because apparently it's the one WebGPU is most similar to.
 - **Vulkan**, open source and very low level.